-- Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard. - 2.
+- 1. Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard. - 2.
 Save the BIOS file to a floppy disk or a USB flash disk, then restart the system. - 3.
-You can launch the EZ Flash 2 by two methods. - (1) Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.
+You can launch the EZ Flash 2 in two ways. - (1) Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.